 - Mix until well blended (taste and add a little more rose water if you'd like) and place into a mold.

-- Allow the fudge to come to room temp, melt some chocolate and drizzle on top!
+- Allow the fudge to come to room temperature, then drizzle some melted chocolate on top!

 Tip: I always keep a little beet juice in my freezer.
 You never know when you might need some natural food coloring.